wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. image:: images/control-system-software/frc-driver-station.png

 The FRC Driver Station Powered by NI LabVIEW is the only software allowed to be used for the purpose of controlling the state of the robot during competition.
 This software contains the code necessary to send data to your robot from a variety of input devices such as joysticks, gamepads, and customizable IO boards.
 It also contains a number of tools used to help troubleshoot robot issues such as status indicators and log file creation.
-Instructions for installing the FRC Driver Station Powered by NI LabVIEW (included in the FRC Update Suite) can be found :doc:`here <frc-update-suite>`.
-More information about the FRC Driver Station Powered by NI LabVIEW can be found :doc:`here <driver-station>`.
+Instructions for installing the FRC Driver Station Powered by NI LabVIEW (included in the FRC Update Suite) can be found :ref:`here <docs/software/driverstation/frc-update-suite:Installing the FRC Update Suite>`.
+More information about the FRC Driver Station Powered by NI LabVIEW can be found :ref:`here <docs/software/driverstation/driver-station:FRC Driver Station Powered by NI LabVIEW>`.

 FRC LabVIEW Dashboard
 ---------------------